Hodaifa98/Ports-scanner-Python/README.md

 # A multi-threaded and fast ports scanner in Python

-This program can be used to find and expose open ports, which can help debug an issue or secure a network, server, computer...
+This program can be used to find and expose open ports in a machine, which can help debug an issue or secure a network, server, computer...

 It scans both TCP and UDP ports, and uses multi-threading to quickly scan over the ports specified by the user.
 The user can begin scanning from port "1" ("0" is reserved) up until "65535" (maximum number a port can have - highest number that can be represented by 16-bit/2-byte).